- Feature Links

 Additional Resources for Residents/Employees

 Unemployment Through the State of Ohio - Ohio has issued a mass layoff number (2000180) for employees affected by a layoff related to COVID-19.
 Despite delays in processing due to the overwhelming demand for unemployment, claims are being paid retroactively to the time that you qualified.
 Visit the Ohio Department of Job & Family Services for information on how to file a claim.
-The Frequently Asked Questions section is particularly helpful. ** UPDATE 4/16 ** This 41 page FAQ document may able be helpful - use the keyword search to make it more user-friendly. ** UPDATE 4/22 ** The first letter of your last name now determines the day of the week that you should file your unemployment claim on.
+The first letter of your last name now determines the day of the week that you should file your unemployment claim on.
 For more details, click here.
+The Frequently Asked Questions section is particularly helpful.
+This 41 page FAQ document may able be helpful - use the keyword search to make it more user-friendly.

 Utility Assistance - Duke Energy provides gas and electric service in Monroe.
 You can reach more about their COVID-19 resources here.